CACOR Board of Directors 2026-2027

-Andrew Welch, Chairman (and Secretary)
+Andrew Welch, Chair

-Ted Manning, Past Chairman
+Ted Manning, Past Chair

 Dr. Ted Manning is President of Tourisk Inc., an international consulting firm based in Ottawa and providing integrated planning for heritage sites and tourism destinations, development of measures of sustainability, and accessibility and environmental management solutions worldwide.